How to configure a caching only name server

 The first command prints the name of the default zone.

-The second command adds a rule that allows the DNS traffic in the public zone.
+The second command adds a rule that allows the system to accept the DNS traffic in the public zone.

 Configuring DNS clients

 In our lab, we will configure RHELClient as a DNS client computer.
-Change DNS server IP address on it.
-Configure RHELServer1's IP address as the DNS server IP address.
+Change the DNS server's IP address on it.
+Use RHELServer1's IP address as the DNS server IP address.

 Restart the interface and use the host command to resolve the name google.com.

-As we can see in the above output, the query has been resolved by the caching-only name server configured on RHELServer1.
+The above output shows the caching-only name server configured on RHELServer1 resolved this query.
 It verifies the caching-only name server's configuration and setup.

 ComputerNetworkingNotes Linux Tutorials How to configure a caching only name server